 SELECT sp.SPACENAME, cu.lower_display_name,cu.lower_email_address FROM SPACES sp JOIN SPACEPERMISSIONS pm ON sp.SPACEID = pm.SPACEID JOIN user_mapping um ON pm.PERMUSERNAME = um.user_key JOIN confluencedb.dbo.cwd_user cu on um.lower_username = cu.lower_user_name WHERE pm.PERMTYPE = 'SETSPACEPERMISSIONS' AND sp.SPACETYPE = 'global' ORDER BY sp.SPACEKEY

-Check out exalate https://www.exalate.com – Exalate is an advanced issue synchronization solution which supports cross organization issue tracking.
+Check out Exalate – It’s an advanced issue synchronization solution that supports cross-organization issue tracking.

-Its flexibility comes from the built in groovy scripting capability allowing to implement almost any type of integration.
+Its flexibility comes from the built-in groovy scripting capability, allowing the implementation of almost any type of integration.

-You can always contact us to help out with the implementation of your use cases, just contact us.
+You can always contact us to help out with the implementation of your use cases.